 The exhibition will be accompanied by a fully illustrated exhibition catalogue with a major essay by Guest Curator Emmanuel Schwartz, Conservateur du patrimoine/Research Curator at the École des Beaux-Arts, as well as several other major contributions.

-Organized by the American Federation of Arts and the École des Beaux-Arts, Paris; host curated by Dawson Carr, Ph.D., The Janet and Richard Geary Curator of European Art.
+Gods and Heroes: Masterpieces from the École des Beaux-Arts, Paris is organized by the American Federation of Arts and the École des Beaux-Arts, Paris, and host curated by Dawson Carr, Ph.D., The Janet and Richard Geary Curator of European Art.

 Supported by an indemnity from the Federal Council on the Arts and Humanities.
 The exhibition tour is generously supported by the JFM Foundation and Mrs. Donald M. Cox.
 In-kind support is provided by Barbara and Richard S. Lane and Christie’s.